kevoreilly/CAPEv2/docs/book/src/usage/cluster_administration.rst

 SSH Pivoting explained
 ======================

 SSH pivoting is when you access to one server using another as ``proxy``.
-In case if you need deeper expalantion of this.
+In case if you need deeper explanation of this.
 Google it!
 ``admin.py`` support two types of of pivoting, simple and more complex.
 You need to configure ``admin/admin_conf.py``

 You -> ssh proxy server -> server(s)